abhinav12k/BrainTrainer/README.md

 This is a basic quizing app that i build in my starting days of my android development career so it's vey basic application so please don't expect wonders from this project i build it just to practice what i learnt.

 # Build With
-This project utilises all the basic UI elements like textviews, timers, buttons etc. Logic implemetation is done in Java.
-This project is entirely made using java and XML.
+* This project utilises all the basic UI elements like textviews, timers, buttons etc.
+* This project is entirely made using java and XML.

+# Getting Started
+* In android studio goto file
+* Select new > Import from version control
+* Choose git / github (git option recommanded )
+* Paste url to repository i.e https://github.com/abhinav78910/BrainTrainer.git
+* Click on clone.

 # Screenshots